Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Methods

 \textbf{Magnetostriction measurements.} The angle-dependent field-induced length change was measured with a commercial capacitance dilatometer which enables a length resolution of 0.02\,$\AA$ \cite{Kuchler2}.
 The magnetostriction of the three rectangular TaAs samples having a length of approximately 1.7\,mm was studied along the [100] and [001] directions.
 We performed the magnetostriction measurements down to 25 mK in a dilution refrigerator (Kelvinox\,400 HA, Oxford Instruments) inserted into a superconducting magnet for fields up to 16\,T. A field-sweep rate as small as 0.5\,mTs$^{-1}$ was used, and the highest temperature of our experiments was 4.2\,K.

 The capacitive dilatometer cell is compact enough to be mounted on an attocube rotator, and thus enables the study of the field-induced length changes as a function of the tilted angle.
-However, since TaAs single crystals with a typical cross-section of about 0.7$\times$0.9\,mm$^{2}$ were mounted between two capacitor plates with the diameter of 20 mm, the crystal axis cannot be precisely aligned with the axis of rotation.
-This type of misalignment can cause the maximum error of $5^{\circ}$.
+However, since TaAs single crystals with a typical cross-section of about 0.7\,$\times$\,0.9\,mm$^{2}$ were mounted between two capacitor plates with the diameter of 20 mm, the samples cannot be oriented perfectly.
+The limited accuracy of orientation of the sample surfaces with respect to the dilatometer setup can cause the maximum error of $5^{\circ}$.

-\textbf{Numerical calculations.} The $H$-dependences of the magnetostriction for TaAs have been numerically calculated, using our own code elaborated with results of Refs.~\cite{harris,jones,johansson}.
+\textbf{Numerical calculations.} The $B$-dependences of the magnetostriction for TaAs have been numerically calculated, using our own code elaborated with formulas of Supplementary Notes $1-4$ and results of Refs.~\cite{harris,jones,johansson}.

+\textbf{Data Availability.} The data that support the plots within the main manuscript or the supplement and other findings of this study are available from the corresponding authors upon a reasonable request.